Q. What is a CSA?

 A. It depends upon which shares you choose.
-We offer both summer and winter Vegetable Shares, Summer Fruit Shares, Winter Citrus Shares and a Summer Flower Share.
-Our Vegetable Share members receive a box of diverse fresh veggies each week, about the equivalent of a large paper grocery bag worth of veggies.
+We offer both summer and winter Vegetable and Fruit Shares, and a Summer Flower Share.
+Our Vegetable Share members receive a box of diverse fresh veggies each week, about the equivalent of a large paper grocery bag of veggies.
 See the individual descriptions below for more details about the various shares.

 Q. How much food is in each veggie share?